streamnative/oxia/docs/oxia-key-sorting.md

 In Oxia all the keys are independent of each other and there is no explicit tree-like structure with parent-children relations.

-Having said that, Oxia assign some special meaning to the `/` character in keys.
+Having said that, Oxia assigns a special meaning to the `/` character in keys.
 This is done in order to ensure efficient traversal of small portions of the key space.

 Specifically, Oxia ensures that keys with a common prefix and the same number of `/` segments